+Rigel is the night sky’s 7th brightest star, with its luminosity being around 100,000 times that of our Sun.
 Despite having the Bayer designation “beta”, Rigel is almost always more luminous than Alpha Orionis (Betelgeuse).
 The star is currently moving through a nebulous area of space, and as a result its light is being reflected off several nearby dust and gas clouds, one notable example being the eerie blue glow of IC 2118 (Witch Head Nebula).
 See the image below: Since Rigel falls close to our line of sight of the Orion Nebula, it is often associated with it, but the fact is that the Orion Nebula is almost twice as far away from Earth as Rigel.

 Despite the huge difference in their respective distances, Rigel is considered a member of the Taurus-Orion R1 Association, which is reserved for recently- formed stars that are located closer to the Orion Nebula.

 Rigel was recognized as an Alpha Cygni variable in 1998, basically meaning that some parts of its stellar surface are contracting at the same time as others areas are expanding.
-As a result, the apparent magnitude of Rigel varies from between 0.05 – 0.18, with a major driving force behind its variability being the nuclear fusion processes that take place in the star’s outer layers, where hydrogen is being converted.
+As a result, the apparent magnitude of Rigel varies from between 0.05 to – 0.18, with a major driving force behind its variability being the nuclear fusion processes that take place in the star’s outer layers, where hydrogen is being converted.
 This process seems to be influenced by the helium conversion process that takes place in the core, thus producing at least some of the observed variations in luminosity.